dcunited001/dcunited001.github.io/_posts/2018-02-14-the-sword-in-the-stone-a-sociophysical-leadership-selection-protocol.md

 greatest twists in history were known to emerge from the loom of their magick, does the nature of such wizards' work preclude them from greatness?
-Do their works lose power once the hermetic seal is loosene?
+Do their works lose power once the hermetic seal is loosened?
 Do such men only attain their level of knowledge after a tragic life of seclusion, burdening them with informational baggage too inconvenient to withstand the spotlight?
 If so, then the guy standing in the limelight doesn't really have the awesome